Building tools for teams: the AI technology behind our automated user experiences

 Huddly is unique in not only the cutting-edge nature of helpful AI features like these, but also the fact that the AI compute takes place on the camera itself, and the speed with which we can develop and ship them to our users.
 There are three factors that enable this technological leadership:

 - They are connected to an upgradeable software platform for the latest releases

 - They use Machine Learning-driven improvements

-In this article, the third in our “Tools for teams” series, we asked Martin Hovin, Data Scientist at Huddly, to explain how this technology benefits our users, and to tell us more about how we use AI and Machine Learning to make collaboration easy.
+We asked Martin Hovin, Data Scientist at Huddly, to explain how this technology benefits our users, and to tell us more about how we use AI and Machine Learning to make collaboration easy.
 Thank you as well to Bendik Kvamstad, Senior Data Scientist, for his contributions to this article.